 The PPHE programme will help you evidence your commitment to professional development, and enhance the quality of your work, as well as the development of higher education in your workplace.

 The programme is based on a credit system; you’ll select modules and patterns of study to suit your needs and interests.
-All modules are credit rated, and lead to the following qualifications:
+All modules are credit rated and lead to the following possible exit qualifications:

 How will I be assessed?

-Assessment for all modules is by coursework, based upon the completion of assignments designed to promote understanding, enhancement and/or application of professional practices in higher education.
+Assessment for all modules is by coursework, based on the completion of assignments designed to promote understanding, enhancement and/or application of professional practices in higher education for your own practice.

 How will I be taught?